dashed-slug/wallets/readme.txt

 == Changelog ==

+= 3.9.2 =
+- Fix: Eliminate a JS error caused when a theme has already loaded an old version of knockout.js.
+- Add: Show an error message in frontend UIs when there are no coin adapters online.
+- Fix: Can now cancel withdrawals again from the admin interface (bug was introduced in 3.9.0).
+- Fix: Eliminated some PHP warnings in the notifications mechanism.
+- Fix: The instructions for resolving connectivity to an RPC wallet now recommend using the latest JSON API version in the notification URLs.
+- Add: New debug option "transients broken" can now circumvent the use of transients throughout the plugin, at the cost of decreased performance.

 = 3.9.1 =
 - Fix: When activating/deactivating exchange rates providers, all rates are now deleted so that no stale rates remain in DB.